doug-benn/docker-monitoring-stack/README.md

-# docker-monitoring-stack-gpnc
+# docker-monitoring-stack
-Grafana Prometheus Node-Exporter cAdvisor Loki - Docker Monitoring Stack
+Grafana Prometheus cAdvisor Loki - Docker Monitoring Stack

+> **_NOTE:_**  This is a Fork of [docker-monitoring-stack-gpnc](https://github.com/ruanbekker/docker-monitoring-stack-gpnc) that has been customised

 ## About